Does Your Dog Have a Mast Cell Tumor?

 As with many cancers, mast cell tumors are caused by a variety of environmental and genetic factors that all interact and influence each other.
 We often don't know for certain why a particular dog gets mast cell tumors.

-Though any dog breed or mix can develop mast cell tumors, some breeds are at a higher risk including:
+Though any dog breed or mix can develop mast cell tumors, some breeds are at higher risk including:

 Mast Cell Tumor Signs and Symptoms